 Timely settlement is essential to liquidity.
 A properly structured LC arrangement can support better payment visibility and help businesses plan operations, working capital, and inventory cycles with more confidence.

 Beyond the instrument itself, careful coordination matters.
-Strong execution requires attention to structure, clarity of terms, and practical handling of the process from initial review through transaction completion.
+Strong execution requires attention to structure, clarity of terms, and practical handling from initial review through transaction completion.

 Share the transaction profile, parties involved, jurisdictions, expected amount, and commercial timeline.
 We can then review whether a Letter of Credit structure is appropriate and how the documentary framework should be approached.